lmammino/loige.co/content/posts/2022-07-16_invite-only-microsites-with-nextjs-and-airtable/index.md

   }
   ```

+  Note that this function does not claim to be perfect or comprehensive.
+I haven't extensively tested it, nor do I know all the bells and whistles of the formula syntax to be able to do that.
+If you are doing something like this in your code, make sure to test this extensively.

-  PS: I nudged Airtable [on Twitter](https://twitter.com/loige/status/1555622372085997569) and [their community forum](https://community.airtable.com/t/standard-way-to-prevent-formula-injections-when-using-airtable-as-a-backend-through-sdk/50283) but, unfortunately, they didn't get back to me yet...
+  PS: I nudged Airtable [on Twitter](https://twitter.com/loige/status/1555622372085997569) (with no response) and [their community forum](https://community.airtable.com/t/standard-way-to-prevent-formula-injections-when-using-airtable-as-a-backend-through-sdk/50283) (well, let's just say that the thread wasn't received particularly well...).
+I also reached out to their support channels and, hopefully, this will get somewhere...

   </div>

 </details>

-TODO: continue from here!

-...
+Now that we have created this utility function, we can use it in an API to be able to provide code validation and invite data to the frontend.

 ## Next.js invite endpoint

 ...

+TODO: continue from here

 ## Handling sensitive information